 If a sensing initiator assigns in a Sensing Measurement Setup Request frame the role of sensing receiver to

-the sensing responder and also sets the Sensing Measurement Report Requested subfield to 1, the sensing responder shall send Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.
+the sensing responder and also sets the Sensing Measurement Report Requested subfield to 1, and the sensing responder supports transmission of Sensing Measurement Report frames, the sensing responder shall send Sensing Measurement Report frames in sensing measurement instances that result from the sensing measurement setup.

+If a sensing initiator assigns in a Sensing Measurement Request frame the role of sensing receiver to the sensing responder and also sets the Sensing Measurement Report Requested subfield to 1, and the sensing responder does not support transmission of Sensing Measurement Report frames, the sensing responder shall set Status Code field to REJECTED_WITH_SUGGESTED_CHANGES and set Sensing Measurement Report Requested subfield in Sensing Measurement Parameters to 0 when transmitting a Sensing Measurement Setup Respond frame to the sensing initiator.

-SP: Do you agree to the resolutions provided in the document 11-23/0882 for the following CIDs: 1056, 1929, 1930, 1986, 2015, 2052, 2146, 2149, 2155, and 2176?
+SP: Do you agree to the resolutions provided in the document 11-23/0882 for the following 12 CIDs: 1056, 1455, 1929, 1930, 1986, 2015, 2052, 2146, 2149, 2155, 2156, and 2176?